Shamar/shamar.github.io/_posts/2018-10-06-the-intelligent-symbiosis.markdown

 Europe need to raise a generation of **hackers** like Audrey!<br/>A generation that will produce Politicians that understand the cybernetic democracy we live in!<br/>We cannot teach to Politicians how computers work: it must be part of their background from the primary school!

 Because, to be honest, people like me will always be able to fool you.
 But we can't fool Audrey... she knows best!

-Audrey shows us that we can only be either Hackers or (biological) Robots, either Citizens or Slaves, because (let's be clear on this) if a software can affect the elections of a Nation, it means that **you are the robots**!<br/>You that think to be using the software, while **you are used by the software** because you don't know how it works.
+Audrey shows us that we can only be either **Hackers** or (biological) **[Robots](https://en.wiktionary.org/wiki/robot#Etymology)**, either Citizens or Slaves, because (let's be clear on this) if a software can affect the elections of a Nation, it means that **you are the robots**!<br/>You that believe you are using the software, while **you are being used by the software** because you don't know how it works.

 We do not have to teach our sons to **use** computers, we have to teach them how to **create** with computers.
 So that they can build the world they want.
 A world we cannot even imagine but that we should prepare them to live in anyway.

-We must put servers in every house, mail servers... web servers..
+We must put servers in every house, mail servers... web servers...

 And we must start to teach **History** and **Informatics** at school.
 Seriously!

-It is the only option we have, not to put chips under skin.
+It is the only option we have, [not to put chips under skin](https://en.wikipedia.org/wiki/Microchip_implant_(human))

 This is the Symbiosis we need: **to know how to create the Future**.